Contributions raise concerns over foreign attempts to influence U.S. governments

 A 2010 U.S. Supreme Court decision, known as Citizens United, allows corporations, unions and wealthy individuals to have outsized influence on federal, state and local elections through nearly limitless funding of political action committees.
 While state election law limits corporate donations to individual candidates to $5,000, the Citizens United decision allows near limitless spending for or against a candidate as long as no coordination with the candidate can be proven.

-Kathryn Wylde, president and CEO of the Partnership for New York City whose members are among the city’s big global leaders, said the bill would take away the freedom of speech that the Supreme Court said the Citizens United decision was all about.
+Kathryn Wylde, president and CEO of the Partnership for New York City, whose members are among the city’s big global leaders, said the bill would take away the freedom of speech that the Supreme Court said the Citizens United decision was all about.

 “Most companies are happy to be precluded from campaign contributions, but this also skews influence in the direction of candidates who do not have relationships in or knowledge of business and the economy,” Wylde said.
 “That does not strike me as a good thing.”

-Opposition to the state bill was led in 2023 by the Charter Communications, the parent of the Spectrum cable TV and internet company, according to state lobbing records.
+Opposition to the state bill was led in 2023 by Charter Communications, the parent of the Spectrum cable TV and internet company, according to state lobbing records.
 Charter and its political action committee have contributed more than $364,000 over the past two years, mostly to Democratic campaigns and Senate and Assembly Democratic committees, according to records.

 A spokeswoman for Charter didn’t immediately respond to a request for comment.

-ALBANY — Two federal indictments last month has raised concern about the influence of foreign governments in New York State and prompted questions about how effective safeguards are in preventing other countries from trying to influence elections directly and through lobbyists, records and interviews show.
+ALBANY — Two federal indictments last month have raised concern about the influence of foreign governments in New York State and prompted questions about how effective safeguards are in preventing other countries from trying to influence elections directly and through lobbyists, records and interviews show.

 Federal prosecutors have accused Linda Sun, a former high-ranking aide to Govs.
 Kathy Hochul and Andrew M. Cuomo, and New York City Mayor Eric Adams of taking compensation from foreign governments for official actions.